Israel reduces troops in south Gaza, Egypt to host new talks | Law-Order

 - Israel

 The military spokesperson did not give details on reasons for withdrawing soldiers or numbers involved.
+But Defence Minister Yoav Gallant said the troops will be preparing for future operations in Gaza.
 Both Israel and Hamas, the Islamist movement that controls Gaza, confirmed they were sending delegations to Egypt.

-But Prime Minister Benjamin Netanyahu warned that Israel would not bend to foreign pressure and give in to "extreme demands".
-A Hamas leader, Basem Naim, blamed him.

-"Netanyahu is still stalling to save himself from failure and the responsibility for the day after the battle.
-It seems that the U.S. pressure is not enough to compel him to go for a complete and comprehensive ceasefire," said Naim.
-Hamas says an agreement must secure a complete and comprehensive ceasefire, full withdrawal of forces from areas occupied after Oct.
-7, and freedom of movement of residents across the Gaza Strip.
+Hamas wants any deal to bring about an end to the war and withdrawal of Israeli forces.
+Israel has said that, after any truce, it would topple Hamas, which is sworn to its destruction.
+Israeli Prime Minister Benjamin Netanyahu said there would be no deal without a hostage release and that he would not cave to international pressure.
+Hamas says an agreement must include freedom of movement of residents across the Gaza Strip.

 More than 250 hostages were seized and some 1,200 people killed during Hamas' Oct.
 7 attack, according to Israeli tallies.
 More than 33,100 Palestinians have been killed in the Israeli offensive, according to the health ministry in Gaza.
+Around 130 hostages are still being held in Gaza.
+Asked about troop withdrawals from the enclave, Israel's Chief of the General Staff Herzi Halevi told reporters that the military was adapting its methods to what has been and will be a long war.

+Gallant said Israel will press on with the war until Hamas no longer controls Gaza or threatens Israel as a military group.
+"The forces are exiting and preparing for their next missions," Gallant said at a meeting with military officials, according to a statement from his office, and "also their coming mission in the Rafah area".

-It was unclear whether the troop reduction in south Gaza would delay a long-threatened incursion into the city of Rafah, which Netanyahu says is needed to eliminate Hamas but anxious foreign powers have said could wreak an unacceptable toll on civilians.
+PALESTINIAN HOPES Israel says an incursion into the Rafah area, near the border with Egypt, is needed to eliminate Hamas but anxious foreign powers have said it could exact an unacceptable toll on civilians, with more than a million people sheltering there.

-PALESTINIAN HOPES "It seems at the end it may be a happy Eid," said Imad Joudat, 55, who lives with his eight-member family in a tent in Rafah, referring to the coming Muslim Eid al-Fitr holiday that starts mid-week.
+Medics said they found at least 12 Palestinian bodies in the area.
+Some residents from Khan Younis, who have been sheltering in Rafah, began returning to their neighbourhoods after the Israeli troops left.
+"It seems at the end it may be a happy Eid," said Imad Joudat, 55, who lives with his eight-member family in a tent in Rafah, referring to the Muslim Eid al-Fitr holiday that starts mid-week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)